Raheem Jarbo: Music

 Jarbo released his debut album The Call in 2006, but is noted for releasing an album called Mega Ran, a tribute to the Mega Man video game series in 2007.
-This album landed Jarbo a licensing agreement with video game distributor Capcom and an opportunity to perform at the Capcom booth at Comic-Con in San Diego.
+This album landed Jarbo a licensing agreement with video game distributor Capcom and an opportunity to perform at the Capcom booth at San Diego Comic-Con.

 This album gained Jarbo a fan base within the nerdcore genre, as well as press coverage by Nintendo Power, IGN, Okayplayer, Complex, Exclaim, and Blender among others.

 In 2009, Jarbo released a second Mega Man-based album, Mega Ran 9, based on the PlayStation Network, WiiWare and Xbox Live Arcade video game Mega Man 9.
 The album was released with the blessing of Capcom.

 In 2010, Jarbo collaborated with producer K-Murdock of progressive hip-hop group Panacea and released Forever Famicom, an album containing samples from video games from various publishers on the NES and Super NES consoles.

 In 2011, Jarbo created and released Black Materia, an album completely based on the PlayStation and PC game Final Fantasy VII.

 In 2012, Jarbo released a remixed version of Black Materia entitled Black Materia: The Remixes.
 In March, he launched a Kickstarter campaign to release the three-part album, comic book and video game for Mega Ran in Language Arts.
 The goal was achieved, and Volume One was released in May, Volume Two in August, and Volume Three in November.

 In 2013, Jarbo announced he would release one EP per month, titled Time and Space.
 January, February and March's EP releases were exclusively launched on video game website Destructoid.
 It was also at this time that Jarbo began referring to his style of music as "Chip-Hop".

 In 2013, Jarbo collaborated with New Jersey rapper Mister Wilson and released Blur Bomber, an adaptation of the Archie Comics story arc for the Mega Man and Sonic cross-over in Worlds Collide.

 In 2013, Jarbo released "Castelvania: Nocturnal Cantata", a Hip-Hop opera, retelling the story of the classic game "Castlevania: Symphony of the Night".
 The album cast Jarbo as Alucard, Sammus as Maria Renard and The Ranger as Richter Belmont.

 In 2015, Jarbo released his latest album "Soul Veggies" which was his most commercially successful album to date.
 Mega Ran also toured with Bag of Tricks Cat for the Emerald Knights Tour which included a trip to various UK cities.

 In Fall of 2015, Jarbo released RNDM, which debuted on the Billboard Top 200 chart.

 In Summer of 2018, Jarbo released "Emerald Knights 2", which debuted on the Billboard Top 200 chart.

+In 2023 Jarbo released his first children's album, "Buddy's Magic Toy Box."
+The album debuted at #2 on the Kids Music Billboard 200 charts.